Back to Top

 • Personal purchases of any kind

-• Personal electronic communication services and equipment, including but not limited to: cell phones and accessories, internet service (ISP), cable, satellite, On-StarTM, GPS devices, or any other service that is activated and/or billed in the name of the employee
+• Personal electronic communication services and equipment, including but not limited to: cell phones and accessories, internet service provider (ISP), cable, satellite, On-StarTM, GPS devices, or any other service that is activated and/or billed in the name of the employee

 • Professional and artistic services, including but not limited to: fees or expenses for attorneys, consultants, health-care providers, and independent contractors (17.1 Consultants and Other Contractors for Services)